amazon-science/MO-LightGBM/README.md

    make -j$(nproc)
    cd ../../
    ```
+It is fully tested with Red Hat systems.
 ## Usage
 ### Assumptions about Dataset
 1. The dataset should be in csv or tsv format, not in the libsvm format.